kpcyrd/backseat-signed/README.md

 > [!IMPORTANT]
 > This tool is still experimental and some things are hard-coded that you'd expect to be more flexible.
 If something fails please open a github issue. 🖤

+## Where does the name come from?

+The name is derived from 'backseat gaming,' which refers to someone who is not actively playing (but merely watching) who involves themselves in a game someone else is playing.

 ## Why use the past tense '-signed'?